lmgithub/DataCleaningProject/CodeBook.md

 **Step 4.
 Appropriately labels the data set with descriptive variable names.**

 All variables in dataset are named already.
-* Measurement varuables are named in Step 2, point 4.
+* Measurement variables are named in Step 2, point 4.
 * Activity variables are named in Step 3, point 1.

 **Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**